ICube-Robotics/ecat_ros2_workshop/docs/tutorials/launch_tutorial.md

 ``` shell
 $ ros2 control list_controllers
 ```
-It will give you and empty output.
+it will give you and empty output.
 In this case, let's load the `joint_state_broadcaster`.
 To do so, run in your terminal:
 ```shell
 $ ros2 control load_controller joint_state_broadcaster --set-state active
 ```